eliaslawrence/smart_uav/README.md

 The vehicle receive as input distance in each direction to:
 - Obstacles
 - Recharge points
-- Way Points (points it should visit)
+- Waypoints (points it should visit)

 ## Genetic Algorithm